Updated

 Enterprise (Custom pricing)

-One gotcha: Creating a personal avatar (Studio Express) costs an additional $1,000/year even on Creator plan.
+One gotcha: Lower tiers include a few “Personal Avatar” slots, but the highest-quality Studio Avatar (recorded in Synthesia’s studio) is a separate add-on that costs roughly $1,000/year on top of your plan.
 That’s steep if personal branding matters to you.
-You’re better off using Synthesia’s 240+ stock avatars unless you absolutely need your own face.
+You’re better off using Synthesia’s 230+ stock avatars unless you absolutely need your own face.

 Monthly plans cost 60% more than annual plans ($29 vs $18 for Starter, $89 vs $64 for Creator).
 Bite the bullet and commit to annual if you’re serious.

-Here’s where I need to be honest: Synthesia’s avatars look good from a distance.
+Here’s the honest truth: Synthesia’s avatars look good from a distance.
 Polished, diverse, professional.
-But the moment you pay attention, you notice.
+And with the 2026 Express-2 engine, they’ve closed a real chunk of the gap that older AI avatars couldn’t.
+But the moment you pay close attention, you still notice.

 What works:

-- The avatars themselves are built from real, consenting actors—not generated faces.
-This matters ethically.
+• The avatars themselves are built from real, consenting actors—not generated faces.
+This matters ethically, and Synthesia enforces consent and verification before anyone can be cloned.

-After 90-120 seconds, most viewers will think “oh, that’s AI.”
-For training and explainer videos, that’s fine—the content matters more than the delivery.
-For marketing videos where you’re trying to build trust or emotion?
-The uncanny valley is real.
+For training and explainer videos, the current quality is more than good enough—the content matters more than the delivery.
+For marketing videos where you’re trying to build trust or emotion, the avatars are noticeably better than a year ago but still carry a faint “this is AI” tell.

 What Synthesia Does Best